Bhutan national football team

 The Bhutan national football team (འབྲུག་གི་རྒྱལ་ཡོངས་རྐང་རྩེད་སྡེ་ཚན) represents Bhutan in men's international football.
-The team is controlled by the governing body for football in Bhutan, the Bhutan Football Federation, which is a member of the Asian Football Federation and the regional body the South Asian Football Federation (SAFF).
-The national football team of Bhutan plays its home games at the national stadium, Changlimithang.
+The team is controlled by the governing body for football in Bhutan, the Bhutan Football Federation, which is a member of the Asian Football Federation and the regional South Asian Football Federation (SAFF).
+The team plays its home games at the Changlimithang Stadium in the capital Thimphu.

 The side has consistently been ranked as one of the worst national teams in the world on both the official FIFA rankings and the Elo rating system.
 As of the end of November 2017, they have only won six competitive fixtures and have a goal difference of −279.
-The team have never qualified for the finals of a major tournament and, beyond friendlies and qualifying matches, their only participation in an official competition has been in the regional South Asian Games and the South Asian Football Federation Cup.
+The team have never qualified for a major tournament and, beyond friendlies and qualifying matches, their only participation in an official competition has been in the regional South Asian Games and the South Asian Football Federation Cup.